-Some borrowers can't manage extra payments.
-But remember that most mortgages allow you to make additional payments at any time.
-Whenever you get some extra money, you can use this provision to make an additional one-time payment on your mortgage principal.
-For example: several years after moving into your home, you get a larger than expected tax refund,a large inheritance, or a non-taxable cash gift; , investing a few thousand dollars into your mortgage principal will significantly reduce the repayment period of your loan and save a huge amount on mortgage interest paid over the life of the loan.
-Unless the loan is very large, even small amounts applied early in the loan period can yield huge savings over the life of the loan.
+It may not be possible for you to pay down your principal every month or even every year.
+Keep in mind that virtually all mortgage contracts will permit you to make additional payments to your principal at any time.
+Any time you get some extra money, you can use this provision to make an additional one-time payment toward your mortgage principal.
+Here's an example: several years after moving into your home, you receive a very large tax refund,a very large legacy, or a non-taxable cash gift; , investing several thousand dollars into your mortgage principal can significantly reduce the repayment period of your loan and save enormously on mortgage interest paid over the duration of the loan.
+Unless the loan is very large, even a few thousand dollars applied early in the loan period can yield huge benefits over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.